A strong form of Arnold diffusion for two and a half degrees of freedom: Variational aspects of the slow mechanical system

 \subsection{Acknowledgment}

-The first author is partially supported by NSF grant DMS-1101510.
-The second author is partially supported by NSF grant DMS-0635607.
+V.K. has been partially supported of the NSF grant DMS-1402164 and enjoyed the hospitality of the ETH Institute for Theoretical Studies.
+He has been partially supported by the Dr. Max Rssler, the Walter Haefner Foundation and the ETH Zurich Foundation.
+K.Z. is supported by the NSERC Discovery grant, reference number 436169-2013, and thank the hospitality of the Institute for Theoretical Studies for visiting in 2017.
 During the spring semester of 2012 the authors visited the Institute for Advanced Study.
 They acknowledge hospitality and a highly stimulating research atmosphere.
-The authors are grateful to John Mather for several inspiring discussions.
+The authors are grateful to John Mather for numerous inspiring discussions.
 The course of lectures Mather gave in the spring of 2009 was very helpful for the authors.
 The authors thank Abed Bounemoura and Chong-Qing Cheng for helpful comments on preliminary versions of this paper.
-Bounemoura pointed out some errors in Appendix B and Cheng in section \ref{sec:nondegen-barrier}.
-In both cases correcting them required changing statements of several claims and did not affect the proof outside of these sections.
-The authors are thankful to Giovanni Forni for interesting remarks on exposition.
+Bounemoura pointed out some errors related to normal forms and Cheng on error related to total disconnectedness of Ma\~ne sets.
+The authors are thankful to Giovanni Forni for helpful remarks on exposition.